cloudarxiv/mps-gpu-plugin/README.md

 You can find all the available configuration values [here](deployments/helm/nvidia-device-plugin/values.yaml).

-Note:
-If the plugin fails to start since one of the containers in the pod is failing, issue is due to the running mps-server.
+!Note: If the plugin fails to start since one of the containers in the pod is failing, issue is due to the running mps-server.
 This plugin starts the mps-server as a separate container, so if the mps-server is already running, ensure that it is stopped before deploying the plugin.

+!Note: Test file for creating a basic kubernetes setup and deploying the device plugin is present in the repo with the file named start_cluster.sh .
+To test the working of the plugin in 1 node cluster, you can run this bash file after cloning the repo in your local machine.

 ## Deploying a Pod
 Example pod request to test the plugin after deployment can be found here.
 This deploys an image detection workload (Resnet50) on a dataset containing 10000 images with the batch size mentioned in the request.